bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

 Let us implement these.

 1. Let us start with the implementation of the first two in the repository.
-When looking for an item based on a name, we will do a case-insensitive comparison.
+When looking for an item based on a name, we will perform a case-insensitive comparison.

     ```csharp
     public bool ExistsWithName(string statusName)